Skip links

 Taronga Conservation Society

-Since Taronga Zoo, based in Sydney, was established in 1916, it has matured into a conservation and educational hub aimed at telling the story of healthy ecosystems, habitats, wildlife and communities across the world.
-Like the Taronga Conservation Society, the Ottomin Foundation believes that we all have a responsibility to protect the world’s precious wildlife.
+Since its establishment in 1916, Taronga Zoo, has matured into a leading conservation and educational hub dedicated to telling the story of healthy ecosystems, habitats and wildlife across the globe.
+Like the Taronga Conservation Society, the Ottomin Foundation believes in a shared responsibility to protect the world’s precious wildlife.

-Since 2015, the Ottomin Foundation has taken a special interest in a number of projects to protect wildlife and empower people to secure a sustainable future for the planet.
-These programs have included the sustainability of the Corroboree frog, the Platypus and the Sumatran tiger species, as well as supporting numerous capital campaigns including the Wild Futures project comprising new and state-of-the-art wildlife hospitals in Sydney and Dubbo as well as the Taronga Institute of Science and Learning, opened in 2018.
+Since 2015, the Ottomin Foundation has taken a special interest in a range of Taronga-led initiatives aimed at wildlife preservation and environmental sustainability.
+These include support for the conservation of the Southern Corroboree frog, the Platypus, and the critically endangered Sumatran tiger.
+The Foundation has also contributed to major capital campaigns, including the Wild Futures project—comprising state-of-the-art wildlife hospitals in Sydney and Dubbo—and the Taronga Institute of Science and Learning, which opened in 2018.

 Visit Taronga Zoo at www.taronga.org.au/conservation-and-science